-- Earth Care
+Earth Care

-- People Care
+People Care

 Practically speaking, in Permaculture there does exist a focus on food cultivation.
-Wholesome, natural food has obvious benefits, and so at Earthsong there is a focus on working to efficiently increase the yield and variety of the land.
+Wholesome, natural food and medicine has obvious benefits, and so at Earthsong there is a focus on working to efficiently increase the yield and variety of the land.
 Food forests and edible/medicinal landscapes are present and growing more abundant as we move forward.

-Voluntary simplicity, thrift, conservation of energy, self-improvement, reducing consumption & re-using are all practiced as a means of continuing the refinement of the process oriented approach to life (rather than rigid goal oriented) that is evident here.
+Voluntary simplicity, thrift, conservation of energy, self-improvement, reducing consumption & re-using are all practiced as a means of continuing the refinement of the process oriented approach to life (rather than a rigid goal centered approach) that is evident here.
 Of course goals are important and serve a purpose as well at Earthsong, but the predominant approach is more tilted to the former, while keeping the ethics close to the heart.

 This is not an exhaustive list; it’s continually growing!